12 March 2020

 If you’re interested in how we optimized the application after we got necessary information from metrics, we wrote an article on high-traffic app optimization.

 After all the work, the most satisfying part was the (newly acquired) ability to observe metrics during big events and react to changes almost instantly.
 In moments like these, It’s even hard to imagine working without metrics!

 Now that we know why and when we should use metrics, it’s high time we got to the point – how to integrate Prometheus with your application.
-You can read all about it in the upcoming second part of the series, or you can jump straight to the third part about data collection with Prometheus, or to the final installment about Grafana custom dashboards.
+You can read all about it in the second part of the series, or you can jump straight to the third part about data collection with Prometheus, or to the final installment about Grafana custom dashboards.